Medical Terminologies MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches Brazilian CID-10 by Portuguese text and lists specific use cases (SUS/ANVISA, translation, billing, epidemiology).
-It distinguishes itself from the sibling tool icd11_search.
+The description clearly states the tool searches Brazilian CID-10 by Portuguese text.
+It lists specific use cases (SUS/ANVISA, official translation, billing) and distinguishes from icd11_search by version and language.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.